PREPARING PEOPLE TO LEAD EXTRAORDINARY LIVES

 Course work is integrated from multiple disciplines to give you an opportunity to explore and synthesize topics from a variety of viewpoints.
 Our distinguished faculty are leaders in their fields.
 They integrate research and practical experiences into the classroom.

-The Department of Student Diversity & Multicultural Affairs (SDMA)
+The Department of Student Diversity and Multicultural Affairs (SDMA)

 Students Together Are Reaching Success (STARS): First-generation students and students of color are connected with upperclass students for individual and group mentoring.
 Mentors provide mentees with guidance and advice throughout their first year of college and assist with their overall transition to campus life.
 The STARS program was first established in 1986 and has continued to provide academic, social, and personal support to new Loyola students.

-Seizing Opportunities for Academic Resilience (SOAR): New students of color and first-generation students attend a four-day/three-night experience at Loyola where they connect with current students and faculty, building meaningful relationships in this fun and interactive environment.
+Seizing Opportunities for Academic Resilience (SOAR): New students of color and first-generation students attend a four-day/three-night experience at Loyola where they connect with current students and faculty, building meaningful relationships in a fun, interactive environment.

-LUCES—Loyola University Chicago Empowering Sisterhood: This is an opportunity for students, faculty, and staff women of color to engage in programming and community-building on campus.
+Loyola University Chicago Empowering Sisterhood (LUCES): This is an opportunity for students, faculty, and staff women of color to engage in programming and community-building on campus.

 People’s Institute: The People’s Institute Retreat is an experience designed to explore and reflect on the interconnection between leadership and social justice.